bytecodealliance/wasmtime/cranelift/docs/ir.rst

 Boolean types
 -------------

 Boolean values are either true or false.
-While this only requires a single bit to represent, more bits are often used when holding a boolean value in a register or in memory.

 The :type:`b1` type represents an abstract boolean value.
-It can only exist as an SSA value, it can't be stored in memory or converted to another type.
-The larger boolean types can be stored in memory.
+It can only exist as an SSA value, and can't be directly stored in memory.
+It can, however, be converted into an integer with value 0 or 1 by the :inst:`bint` instruction (and converted back with :inst:`icmp_imm` with 0).

-They are represented as either all zero bits or all one bits.
+Several larger boolean types are also defined, primarily to be used as SIMD element types.
+They can be stored in memory, and are represented as either all zero bits or all one bits.

 .. autocliftype:: b1
 .. autocliftype:: b8